rpcme/aws-cloud-and-xilinx-workshop/Lab1.md

 Note that the first two will be stored unencrypted in the file ~/.aws/credentials, the rest will be stored in ~/.aws/config.
 For your security, delete the credentials file at the end of the workshop.

-The following scripts will succeed if your IAM user has the *AdministratorAccess* policy attached with no permission boundaries.
-This is very broad, and narrower options might succeed.

 ### Deploy AWS Cloud Artifacts